danielsteman/depyro/README.md

 # depyro :money_with_wings:
-A wrapper for Degiro to enable people to do portfolio analysis.
+A wrapper for De Giro to enable people to do portfolio analysis.